Nike-Inc/signal_analog/README.md

   - Provides bindings for the SignalFlow DSL
   - Provides abstractions for building Charts
+  - Provides abstractions for building Dashboards

 ### Planned Features <a name="planned-features"></a>

-  - High-level constructs for building Dashboards and Detectors
+  - High-level constructs for building Detectors

 ## Installation <a name="installation"></a>